City trip Europe Scandinavia

 Wat te doen in Oslo - De Kerstmarkt Bezoeken

-To me a Christmas market is just a slightly colder county fair.
-It’s the perfect occasion for the saddest lowlifes of the village to come crawling out from under their rocks and get wasted on mulled wine and gin, only to then, with their droopy eyes tearing up from the booze and their repressed frustrations, start another stupid marital fight over nothing.
-I’m not a big fan.
-I gladly make an exception for Christmas markets in another country though.
-It’s always fun to compare the local differences with what I know from home.
-After visiting The Scream by Edvard Munch on my first day in Oslo – the only painting that looks like it’s personally insulting you when you stand in front of it – I was thoroughly in need of some good old Christmas vibes.
 Happily whistling Jingle Bells, I started for the big market around the Spikersuppa ice skating rink close to the Royal Palace.
 ‘Seven bucks for a cup of mulled wine?
-Not bad for Oslo’, I thought, as I broke into a fine White Christmas to top off the previous song.
+Not bad for Oslo’, I thought, as I broke into a fine rendition of White Christmas to top off the previous song.
 It was only then I realised they’d dared to give me a non-alcoholic drink.
 There would be no more whistling that day.
 A good bit tastier than warm, expensive grape juice, were the local specialties I could try all over the place.
 I didn’t find any whale – and I wouldn’t have eaten it anyway – but I discovered a stall selling moose burgers instead.
-‘Have to try one’, I thought, and it was fine.
-For everyone not into having a piece of Rudolph’s big brother for Christmas: a moose burger tastes exactly like any other burger in existence.
+‘Have to try one’, I thought, and so I did.
+For everyone not into having a piece of Rudolph’s big brother for Christmas: a moose burger tastes almost exactly like any other burger in existence.
 So unless you have a personal feud with the world’s largest species of deer, there’s no need to try for yourself anymore now.
 You’re welcome!

 Wat te doen in Oslo - Vippa